aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-debian.md

 ---
-id: aro-client-installation-guide-bare-metal
+id: aro-client-debian
-title: "Installation Guide - Bare-metal"
+title: "Debian Installation Tutorial"
-sidebar_label: "Installation Guide - Bare-metal"
+sidebar_label: "Debian Installation Tutorial"
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Link from '@docusaurus/Link';

-# ARO Client Installation and Initialization Tutorial - Bare-metal Installation
+# Debian Installation Tutorial

 This tutorial guides you through the process of installing and initializing the **ARO Client Software Image** on the Bare-metal machine.